 If you’re developing a website, trying to attract customers or building a community, I hope the wisdom offered here helps you get where you’re trying to go just a little bit faster.

-Last week, we held a giveaway for a complimentary pass to the Voices That Matter: Web Design Conference, which will take place June 28-29, 2010 in San Francisco, CA. Today, we announce the winner of the complimentary pass.
+Last week, we held a giveaway for a complimentary pass to the Voices That Matter: Web Design Conference, which will take place on June 28-29, 2010 in San Francisco, CA.